Skip Navigation

 A copy of this article has been sent to your email.

-You may be aware that 529 plans are generally used to cover higher education expenses, but uses for these plans has also been expanded and authorized to cover K-12 education programs, religious schools, and apprenticeship programs in many states.
+While commonly used to cover higher education expenses, 529 plans can now also cover K-12 education, religious schools, and apprenticeship programs in many states.

 If you are looking to open a 529 plan, we break down what you need to know about how the plan works and some of the benefits.